frzi/interpolated-scrolling/README.md

 # Interpolated scrolling
 > Smooth scrolling on desktops

 Smooth scrolling isn't a new concept on the web.
-Smooth scrolling is often applied (implemented) to a site make it look more, well, smooth.
-Often helping when the page visually for scroll based effects like parallax 'background' images.
+Smooth scrolling is often applied (implemented) on a site make it look more, well, smooth.
+Often visually helping the page for scroll based effects like parallax background images.
 Or perhaps the site is simply one giant `<canvas>` element and all the contents is rendered via WebGL.

 Whatever the case, smooth scrolling is usually done via an entirely custom made implementation.
-Where the page listens to events like `mousewheel` and `key{down|pressed|up}` (for arrows) and performs all the scrolling via code.
+Where the Javascript listens to events like `mousewheel` and `key{down|pressed|up}` (for arrows) and performs all the scrolling via code.

-The problem with this however is that basic functionality and - more importantly - user preferences are quickly overlooked or ignored.
+The problem with this however is that basic functionality and – more importantly – user preferences are quickly overlooked or ignored.
 Some of these are:
 * **Middle mouse click scroll (aka auto-scrolling)**
   A feature most popular on Windows machines.
 The user can click the middle mouse button to initiate auto-scrolling and move the mouse up or down to change the scroll speed.
 * **Page up/Page down/Home/End**